SoCalledChristian/socalledchristian.github.io/cheat-sheets/sola-scriptura.md

 1. Availabilty -  it took several centuries to finalize the New Testament, and even longer for regular people to obtain it for themselves
 2. Anarchy - complicated and confusing material + personal interpretation = a fractured religion
-3. Authorship - the New Testament's most prolific writer had a credibility problem
+3. Authorship - the New Testament's most prolific writer had a chronic credibility problem

 View and (optionally) download the [PDF](/assets/pdfs/sola-scriptura.pdf), and add your comments below.